 2.4.2 Applying Arrhenius equations to GLCP

 We applied the baseline and variability scenario Arrhenius equations (Eqn.
 1) separately to each of the 1.42 million lakes.
 First, we determined the waterbody type (i.e., lake or reservoir) to distinguish which models were to be applied (i.e., 18 equations for lakes and 18 for reservoirs).
 This exercise generated a 166 month time series from 2002 to 2015 of estimated CH4 diffusion and ebullition across all 1.42 million waterbodies.
 These initial estimates, however, had not accounted for ice-cover, which can significantly suppress fluxes in lakes and reservoirs.
 We accounted for ice-cover suppression of CH4 diffusion and ebullition by including a percent ice-cover threshold for all applied equations.
-If the percent ice-cover for a specific lake or reservoir exceeded 100%, we assumed that all fluxes were zero for that estimated month.
-Importantly, including an ice-cover flux suppression reduces the chance of overestimating fluxes during winter months in higher and lower latitudes, but can also underestimate fluxes in the spring months where fluxes of stored gas in the ice and water column can be substantial relative to annual CH4 fluxes (Denfeld et al. 2018).
+If the percent ice-cover for a specific lake or reservoir exceeded 100% for a given month, we assumed that all fluxes were zero for that estimated month.
+Importantly, including an ice-cover flux suppression reduces the chance of overestimating fluxes during winter months in higher and lower latitudes, but can also potentially underestimate fluxes in the spring months where fluxes of stored gas in the ice and water column can be substantial relative to annual CH4 fluxes (Denfeld et al. 2018).
 Finally, we combined and standardized our flux estimates to be comparable to global flux estimates recently represented from Lauerwald et al (2023a, 2023b) by summing the monthly flux rates for ebullition and diffusion for each of the 1.42 million waterbodies and then dividing by the total lake and reservoir area.

 2.5 Quantifying the sources of variability (Fig. 1D)